leonardonels/LiDAR_simulator_project/documentation/doc.md

 ## Content

 - `simulator/simulator_launch.py` : Python launch file.
 Aggregates all .sdf/.stl models and opens the various .yaml for gazebo simulation
-- `params.yaml` : File with all customisable parameters
+- `params.yaml` : File with all customisable parameters see below...
 - `models/<file_name>.stl` : Car and cones .stl models
 - `sdf/`
     - `world_template.sdf` : Contains the template for the gazebo simulation world